keepthrifty/keepthrifty.github.io/_posts/2017-05-08-kids-allowance-round-up.md

 Tom from __High Income Parents__ has two requirements for his kids' allowances - they [have to remember to ask for their allowance on Friday or Saturday](http://www.highincomeparents.com/how-i-set-up-my-childrens-allowance/){: target="_blank"} and they have to keep up with their common chores around the house (keeping their room clean, etc.).
 This is a great way to teach kids to be their own advocates and maintain responsibility in the house.

-Laura from __Savvy Family Finance__ gives a [fixed weekly allowance](http://www.savvyfamilyfinance.com/teach-child-how-save-money/) without a direct tie to chores.
+Laura from __Savvy Family Finance__ gives a [fixed weekly allowance](http://www.savvyfamilyfinance.com/teach-child-how-save-money/){: target="_blank"} without a direct tie to chores.
 This approach can help reinforce the concept that pitching in is a part of being in a family.

 Melanie from __Mindfully Spent__ [uses a hybrid approach](https://www.mindfullyspent.com/home/finance-for-families-giving-kids-an-allowance){: target="_blank"} with her son - he earns $10 every two weeks with a base level of chores is expected.
 Optionally, her son can do an additional chore to add another $10 to each pay period.